 - Created on the 6 October, 2017.

 Fish has been a vital source of dietary protein and in many places it represent the major component of the diet, especially near coastal areas.
 However, allergy to fish is a prevalent cause for a large number of food allergic reactions.
 One of the major allergen in fish is the parvalbulin, this a 12 kDa protein and it is about 108 amino acids in length.
 The abundant fish parvalbumin was one of the first food allergens to be isolated, crystallised and then identified on a molecular level.
 Parvalbumin are sarcoplasmatic muscle proteins which are highly water-soluble, well conserved and are resistant to extreme pH, denaturing agents and heat.
 One of the major function of this protein is in calcium buffering and this is thought to play a role in muscle relaxation.
-Fish ELISA kit offers a highly sensitive detection method for fish that is based on the parvalbumin allergen.
+The following fish ELISA kit offers a highly sensitive detection method for fish that is based on the parvalbumin allergen.
 It can be used to quantify fish residues present in soups, wine, crackers, surimi, sauces and many products used in the Asian culture.

-The minimum detection sensitivity level of fish (parvalbumin allergen) using current fish ELISA kit was 1.4 ppm.
-The standard range for this ELISA assay is 4.0 – 100.0 ppm.
+The minimum detection sensitivity level of parvalbumin allergen’s using current fish ELISA kit was 1.4 ppm.
+The standard range for this assay is 4.0 – 100.0 ppm.

 - Immunological cross-reactivity between four distant parvalbumins-Impact on allergen detection and diagnostics.
 Mol Immunol.
 (2015) 63 (2): 437-48.
 Sharp M.F., et al.